dieselfox1/fincommerce/docs/theming/theme-development/classic-theme-developer-handbook.md

 ### Using hooks

 The hook method is more involved, but it is also more flexible.
 This is similar to the method we use when creating themes.
-It's also the method we use to integrate nicely with WordPress default themes.
+It's also the method we use to integrate nicely with finpress default themes.

 Insert a few lines in your theme's `functions.php` file.